vsp6688/snell/README.md

 1. Download the binary from the [Release page](https://github.com/surge-networks/snell/releases/latest).
 2. Decompress and execute the binary.
 A wizard will guide you to generate a new config.
 3. Re-execute the binary to start service.
-4. Add a proxy line in Surge
+4. Add a proxy line in Surge  (The latest beta version is required)

 `Proxy = snell, [SERVER ADDRESS], [GENERATED PORT], psk=[GENERATED PSK], obfs=http`